 There are 2 entrances to the Brooklyn Bridge on the Manhattan side.
-The most commonly used is City Hall Park entrance.
+The most commonly used is along Centre Street, across from City Hall Park.

 Regardless of how you get here, we recommend using this Google Maps link for directions to the pedestrian walkway.